 A case could be made that Oklahoma State needs to win impressively and not just win, as it's clear the committee hasn't been overly enamored with the Big 12 as a league this season.
 Oklahoma State also had non-conference wins of 7 points (Southwest Missouri State), 5 points (Tulsa) and 1 point (Boise State).

 It's going to be a very, very interesting two weeks.
 There is a phrase that Notre Dame fans should learn to use the next two weeks ....
 "Go Baylor!"

 Notre Dame running back Kyren Williams has been brilliant this season, and as soon as the Irish line started playing competent football his numbers took off.
 He is a finalist for the Paul Hornung Award, and Irish fans have a chance to vote for him.

 Click on the link below and vote for Williams.
 You can vote once every 24 hours until Dec.
 2.

 Notre Dame moved up to 6th in the latest College Football Playoff rankings.
 We broke down where things stand for the Irish and talked about a number of other playoff related topics.
 This is going to be a fun final two weekends of the season!

 Irish Breakdown Content

-Become a premium Irish Breakdown member, which grants you access to all of our premium content, our premium message board and gets you a FREE subscription to Sports Illustrated!
-Click on the link below for more
+Become a premium Irish Breakdown member, which grants you access to all of our premium content and our premium message board!
+Click on the link below for more.

 Be sure to stay locked into Irish Breakdown all the time!